-I wondered what happened to Mr. Logan, but I guess he stayed the same: a bit flighty.
+I wondered what happened to Mr. Logan, but I guessed he stayed the same: a bit flighty.
 Actually, I think mysterious would be a better way to classify him.

 "Do they know ye?"

-I nodded slowly as I dressed in the ill fitting clothes.
-She blamed the sizes on leaving the shopping to the males, since she didn't want to leave me alone with the creepy, Wolverine-like girl, Laura.
+I nodded slowly as I dressed in the ill-fitting clothes.
+She blamed the wrong sizes on leaving the shopping to the males, since she didn't want to leave me alone with the creepy, Wolverine-like girl, Laura.